gardener/gardener-extension-provider-azure/docs/usage/usage.md

 Based on the `tenantID` field, the Gardener extension will try to assign the managed service principal to the Shoot.
 If no managed service principal can be assigned then the next operation on the Shoot will fail.

+> [!WARNING]
-⚠️ The managed service principal need to be assigned to the users Azure subscription with proper permissions before using it.
+> The managed service principal need to be assigned to the users Azure subscription with proper permissions before using it.

 ## `InfrastructureConfig`